 Instructions

-- Divide batter between two greased round pans and bake for about 30 minutes or until a toothpick inserted into the center of each comes out clean.
+- Bake the Cakes: Transfer pans to oven and bake on upper rack for about 30 minutes or until a toothpick inserted into the center of each cake comes out clean.

 Miri says